 4th May 2020: Alias Robotics responsibly reports MiR of vulnerabilities and concerns.

-After a few months of research, Alias Robotics responsibly submits 5 reports capturing critical vulnerability groups to MiR, giving them a and informs about the following additional concerns identified on:
+After a few months of research, Alias Robotics responsibly submits 5 reports capturing critical vulnerability groups to MiR, giving them a short deadline (20 days) and informs about the following additional concerns identified on:

-- not attending critical safety and security requests.
+- Customer service not attending critical safety and security requests.

 NOTE: In case you're wondering how did we landed from 5 initial vulns reported to MiR, to the final 14 disclosed: we produced them by further triaging the original reports.
 The disclosed flaws resulted from further triaging the original 5 records in our archive.
 At the time of writing we have catologued more than 100 additional security flaws that might be subject to be considered vulnerabilities.
 Further investment in security and triage is required to make safe used of these robots.
 Alias Robotics is actively investing resources to mitigate all identified flaws and serve it to end users as part of their Robot Immune System (RIS)